Marquess of Castelldosrius: Marquesses of Castelldosrius

 The heir apparent is Tristán Jerónimo Ramírez Ruiz de la Prada (eldest son of the 13th Marchioness).

 Succession

-After the death of the 11th Marquess, Carlos de Sentmenat y Urruela, in 2005, the marquessate passed unto his brother, Santiago de Sentmenat y Urruela, who was also the 4th Marquess of Oris.
-However, Ágatha Ruiz de la Prada, niece of the 11th Marquess, sued his uncle, the 12th Marquess, for the Marquessate of Castelldosrius and the Barony of Santa Pau, both of which had claim by him, on the grounds that she was the rightful heir to the said titles, as her mother was older than Santiago, and thus, in accordance with a law passed in 2005, she was next in line to both titles.
-After almost 4 years of legal battles, Ruiz de la Prada, through judicial sentence, was granted both titles.
+After the death of the 11th Marquess, Carlos de Sentmenat y Urruela, in 2005, the title passed unto his brother, Santiago, who was also the 4th Marquess of Oris.
+However, Ágatha Ruiz de la Prada, niece of the 11th Marquess, sued his uncle, the 12th Marquess, for the Marquessate of Castelldosrius and the Barony of Santa Pau on the grounds that she was the rightful heir as her mother was older than Santiago, and thus, in accordance with a law passed in 2005, she was next in line to both titles.
+After almost 4 years of legal battles, Ruiz de la Prada was granted both titles through judicial sentence.